 The substantive parts of the rule implementing the wholesale demand response mechanism are proposed to commence on 1 July 2022.
 The Commission has also made a series of complementary changes and recommendations relating to increasing transparency of wholesale demand response in the wholesale market.

-Submissions on the draft determination were due by 12 September 2019.
+Submissions on the draft determination closed on 12 September 2019.
 37 Submissions were received and are available below.

 - held a stakeholder workshop on 5 March 2019 in Melbourne to discuss the rule change requests.
 The workshop agenda and slides from the workshop are available below.

 - held three technical working group meetings attended by experts from industry, demand response providers and consumer groups.
 The group provided technical input into the development and assessment of the rule change requests.
 The discussion notes from these meetings can be found below.